scalar-labs/scalar-terraform/modules/aws/monitor/README.md

 # Monitor AWS Module
 The monitor AWS module deploys a Prometheus monitoring service along with an Alertmanager and Grafana.
+This module also deploys td-agent by default to collect logs from other instances and containers in the same network.

 ## Inputs